-Jimmy Kimmel will be back on air Tuesday after the Walt Disney Co. reversed his controversial suspension.
+Jimmy Kimmel will be back on air Tuesday after the Walt Disney Co. reversed a decision to suspend the show over comments the host made about the assassination of right wing activist Charlie Kirk.

-The controversy started last Monday, when Kimmel talked about Kirk's killing in his opening monologue, poking fun at President Trump and commenting on the right's response to Kirk's killing.
+The controversy started last Monday, when Kimmel talked about Kirk's killing in his opening monologue, poking fun at Trump and commenting on the right's response to Kirk's killing.

 "We hit some new lows over the weekend with the MAGA gang desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them and doing everything they can to score political points from it," Kimmel said.